 My Cargobike has begun to wobble on its Stabilo stand.
 How can I make it stable again?

-The hinged connection between the vertical and horizontal legs of the Stabilo stand wears and loosens up with use.
+This is not an issue with the Kr8 because the stand is a single welded unit.
+On Cargobikes though, the hinged connection between the vertical and horizontal legs of the Stabilo stand wears and loosens up with use.
 This causes the bike to sit lower, perhaps not evenly.
 On a convex parking surface both wheels may touch the ground causing the stand to “hang”.

 We have various ways of tightening up the hinged connection between the legs: